jakie smary do gumy

 • Lubrication of medical devices

-• Industry : Used in guides, bearings, gears, as well as in industrial machines.
+• Industry : Used in guides, bearings, gears, and also in industrial machines.

-• Guides of furnaces, dryers, paint shops : Fluorinated lubricants are effective in difficult working conditions.
+• Oven, dryer and paint shop guides : Fluorine lubricants are effective in difficult working conditions.

 Krytox GPL 205 Non-flammable grease

-Fluorine grease based on perfluoropolyether PFPE, does not contain additives and can be used on elements that come into contact with chemicals.
+Fluorine grease based on perfluoropolyether PFPE, does not contain additives and can be used on elements in contact with chemicals.
 Used for lubrication of seals and O-rings in the aviation industry.

-Fully fluorinated grease provides exceptional performance in extreme conditions.
-PFPE-based grease with a base oil viscosity of 160 cSt at 40 C, uses PTFE as a solid lubricant.
+Fully fluorinated grease provides exceptional performance under extreme conditions.
+PFPE based grease with a base oil viscosity of 160 cSt at 40 C, uses PTFE as the solid lubricant.

-Commonly used in harsh environments such as low or high temperatures, corrosive, solvent, liquefied natural gases, high vacuum, etc. Can be used in clean room equipment and semiconductor manufacturing equipment where volatilization of lubricant material is undesirable including seals made of rubber and elastomers
+Widely used in harsh environments such as low or high temperatures, corrosive, solvent, liquefied natural gas, high vacuum, etc. Can be used in clean room equipment and semiconductor manufacturing equipment where volatilization of lubricant material is undesirable including rubber and elastomeric seals

-When lubricating rubber components, it is important to avoid petroleum-based lubricants such as lithium greases, mineral greases or mineral oils.
-These substances can cause the rubber to degrade, causing it to harden, crack or brittle.
+When lubricating rubber components, it is important to avoid petroleum-based lubricants such as lithium greases, mineral greases, or mineral oils.
+These substances can cause the rubber to degrade, causing it to harden, crack, or become brittle.

 rubber oils